blissfulsaint/portfolio/README.md

 The purpose of this app is to display my skills as a Software Engineer and give some insight into some of my past projects for employers and anyone else who may be interested.
 I decided to build this in React using Next.js and Tailwind CSS so I could get some experience developing using frameworks and libraries.

+To use this software, clone the repository, run npm install in the project directory, then run the command "npm run dev" to start the local server.

 [Software Demo Video](https://youtu.be/6NaUf6XcowA)

 # Web Pages